 There are different ways to find and use reference designs for PCB projects.
 Reference designs are created to show how a specific component or a line of components will be used for a specific application.
 These designs will usually include the following items:

+If the reference design is good enough and it very nicely illustrates how to quickly engineer around a few main components, I’m likely to use them in the design and the component maker has just earned our business.
 Once you get the design files, there are a few tasks you should perform before your incorporate sections from the reference design into your custom design.

 If you download an older reference design, it’s possible that the design includes components that have gone NRND or are obsolete.
 Be sure to go through the design and check for any of these components and update the design with new parts.
 Your supply chain tools in your PCB design software should show you which components are NRND, obsolete, or unsourceable.